 This simple potato soup recipe was one of the very first recipes I ever shared, all the way back in 2009!
 And around here, it has stood the test of time.
-We love it as much now as we did 11 years ago!
+We love this cozy soup recipe as much now as we did then!

-This Back-to-Basics Easy Potato Soup recipe is ultra comforting and creamy, but without a lick of cream, and no need for a roux, either.
+This simple potato soup recipe is ultra comforting and creamy, but without a lick of cream, and no need for a roux, either.
 It’s simply potatoes and veggies, simmered until tender, then mashed a bit for thickness.
 Add milk, salt, pepper, parsley, you’re done!
 And it’s so good!

 And not only is it delicious, it’s also really frugal – it costs so very little to make!
 In fact, for 10 years it went by “45-Cent Potato Soup” – my calculation of how much the soup cost per serving back in 2009 – until I updated the title to something a little more reader-friendly.